Guide to Maternity Insurance in Vietnam

 Co-pays, Excesses – cheaper Vietnamese providers may have a co-pay for maternity expenses or could have a co-pay for any claim for your child.

 Premiums & Quotes

-Premiums will ultimately depend on a variety of factors including age, number of children, provider, plan, etc.
+Premiums will ultimately depend on a variety of factors including age, the number of children, provider, plan, etc.